 Helps Build Lean Muscle

-Let’s keep this simple: muscle is made of protein, and you need to add more protein for it to grow.
-But if you’re muscles can’t easily uptake your chosen form of protein, your guns don’t go from big-to-bigger quite as fast—you with us?
+Let’s keep this straightforward: muscle is composed of protein, and you need adequate protein intake for growth.
+But if your muscles can’t efficiently absorb your chosen protein source, your gains won’t progress as quickly—you with us?

-That’s why easily digestible whey protein is the go-to protein of so many gym rats, bodybuilders, and folks interested in chiseled, muscular features.
+That’s why easily digestible whey protein remains the preferred choice for gym enthusiasts, bodybuilders, and anyone seeking lean, muscular development.

-Even fast-digesting protein takes longer to digest than simple carbs, which means it helps you feel fuller longer.
+Even fast-digesting protein requires more time to process than simple carbs, helping you feel satisfied longer.

-Plus, the “Birthday Cake” flavor has a little hydrogenated palm oil—now THAT oughta take a while to digest!
+Plus, the “Birthday Cake” flavor contains hydrogenated palm oil—now THAT should take a while to digest!

 Good Source of Hydrogenated Palm Kernel Oil, Processed Wheat Flour, Artificial Flavors, and Artificial Coloring in Every Color of the Rainbow!

-Just in case you haven’t yet noticed, Bowmar Nutrition isn’t too worried about keeping things clean, natural, and organic.
-Instead, they include some very not-so-awesome ingredients in all flavors but the Natural Vanilla, which is not only spared any artificial flavors or colors but also isn’t some horridly sweet-sounding flavor either.
+In case you haven’t noticed, Bowmar Nutrition isn’t particularly concerned with keeping things clean, natural, or organic.
+Instead, they include questionable ingredients in all flavors except Natural Vanilla, which avoids artificial flavors and colors while maintaining a sensible flavor profile.

-Seriously, it’s protein for building muscle—does it really need to taste like a birthday cake, s’mores, or pancakes with syrup?
-Good gophers, let’s hope not…
+Seriously, it’s protein for building muscle—does it really need to taste like birthday cake, s’mores, or pancakes with syrup?
+We certainly hope not…

 Bowmar Nutrition Protein Ingredients

-Though “All-Natural Vanilla Bean” is the one flavor that actually lives up to its name, the other 16-flavors are best left to those willing to consume every red, yellow, and blue dye-number-whatever known to man.
-Sure, some don’t mind, though we do.
+Though “All-Natural Vanilla Bean” actually lives up to its name, the remaining 16 flavors contain every red, yellow, and blue dye imaginable.
+Some don’t mind, but we do.

 Does Bowmar Nutrition Protein Work?

-But with so many other proteins on the market at similar price points that also avoid using some of those more undesirable ingredients, who cares if it doesn’t taste like something out of Willy Wonka’s factory?
-It gets the job done.
-Some top options include The Protein Works Whey Protein 80, High Impact Whey Protein, and Gnarly Whey Protein.
-There are even whey protein products such as Muscle Feast Whey Protein that are not only from pasture-raised cows, but are the same cost as Bowmar’s.
+However, with numerous proteins at similar price points that avoid questionable ingredients, why settle for something that tastes like Willy Wonka’s factory?
+It accomplishes the goal.
+Superior alternatives include The Protein Works Whey Protein 80, High Impact Whey Protein, and Gnarly Whey Protein.
+There are even products like Muscle Feast Whey Protein sourced from pasture-raised cows at the same cost as Bowmar’s.

 Who is Bowmar Nutrition Protein Best For?

-Anyone not afraid of a little FD&C yellow #6, yellow #5, blue #1, red #40, etc., should love this formula.
-Though the all-natural vanilla is clean enough for our thumbs-up, the other 16 contain quite a bit of ingredients we don’t like.
+Anyone comfortable with FD&C yellow #6, yellow #5, blue #1, red #40, etc., should appreciate this formula.
+While the all-natural vanilla earns our approval, the other 16 flavors contain numerous ingredients we find objectionable.

-Other than that, anyone who needs extra protein in their diet and isn’t lactose intolerant can benefit from this product.
+Beyond that, anyone requiring additional dietary protein who isn’t lactose intolerant can benefit from this product.

 Claims vs. Reality